AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/networking/controlling-fixtures-over-a-network.md

 network hub.

-![Art Net Explanation Simple System](/docs/images/Art-Net-Explanation-Simple-System.jpeg)Using standard RJ45 ethernet cables, attach the devices together.
+![Art Net Explanation Simple System](/docs/images/Art-Net-Explanation-Simple-System.jpeg)Using standard RJ45 Ethernet cables, attach the devices together.

 -   If you are using a hub/switch as shown above, use straight-through